One thing many people don’t fully understand is the importance of micronutrients, such as vitamins and minerals, in maintaining overall health.

 Common micronutrient deficiencies.

 - Vitamin B12: Mostly found in animal products, so vegetarians and vegans are at higher risk, as are older adults due to decreased absorption.
-B12 is critical for nerve function, red blood cell production, and DNA synthesis.
+B12 is important for nerve function, red blood cell production, and DNA synthesis.

 - Calcium: Commonly deficient in individuals who consume inadequate dairy or fortified foods, leading to weakened bones and an increased risk of osteoporosis.